Guest Posts

 Source: Investopedia

 Profit margin measures the money left after deducting your business’s direct and indirect costs from your revenue.
+Essentially, it tells you how much of each dollar of revenue your business retains as profit.
 Higher margins mean you have a profitable venture.
 Alternatively, lower margins imply that you’re not making enough money to sustain, much less scale, business operations.
 You’ll either have to cut back on expenses or increase your prices.

 You can calculate your profit margins, which are expressed in percentages, with this formula: